 • Calipers (Manual or digital)

-How to Measure With Precision: Reading a tape measure or calipers
+How to Measure With Precision

 Here is the part that many people get nervous thinking about.
-It can be a lot of pressure having to choose between two seemingly identical parts when the only difference in size can be visually imperceptible.
+It can be a lot of pressure to have to choose between two seemingly identical parts when the only difference in size can be visually imperceptible.
 Over time, you’ll realize that having the correct tool and a steady hand will make the process far easier.
 In a situation where you know that you won’t be able to get an accurate enough measurement, digital calipers can be your saving grace.
 You’ll need to be careful about making sure the jaws are positioned correctly around the part to provide the correct dimensions.

 Whatever you decide to use, it’s important to have the item you’re measuring on a flat, steady surface so that you are free to measure any awkward angles.
 A pair of clamps to keep the item still might also be a valuable tool.
 This may involve uninstalling the hardware if part of it is obscured.
 Once you have full access to the areas that you’re measuring and the correct tool, a steady hand will prevent winding up with an “about” measurement.